- How do I search for materials?

 How do I know which repository holds a collection?

-When you’ve done a search and are on the search results page, the “found in” breadcrumb trail at the bottom of each search result indicates which repository holds the collection.
+When you’ve done a search and are on the search results page, “Found In” at the bottom of each search result indicates which repository holds the collection.

-When you’re viewing a record, the breadcrumb trail at the top of the page indicates which repository holds the collection.
+When you’re viewing a record, the first line at the top of the page indicates which repository holds the collection.

 How do I request materials?